WilliamHankey/William-Hankey-Portfolio/UPDATE_SANITY_SCHEMA.md

 1. **Delete existing projects** (optional, only if you want to start fresh)

 2. **Update the schema:**
-   - Copy `sanity-project-schema-updated.ts` to your Sanity Studio
+   - The schema is already deployed to your Sanity Studio at https://wchportfolioadmin.sanity.studio/
    - Replace your current project schema

 3. **Create new projects** with the updated structure